North Moreton

 Nora.haycock@btinternet.com

-This newsletter is produced four times a year by Nora Haycock and once again our thanks go out to her for all her hard work.
+This newsletter is produced four times a year by Michael Howatt and once again our thanks go out to him for all his hard work.

 Parish meetings